 9.2.3 Competitive ruling.
 Teams that engage in any behavior outlined in Section 12 may result in the forfeiture of a match or matches.

 9.2.4 Incorrect or ineligible players.
 Players found to be in violation of Section 2 or Section 3 will result in forfeits for any matches in which they participate.

 9.2.5 Lack of coach communication.
 Teams that do not communicate in a timely manner, as described in Section 10, with League Officials will be subject to forfeiture of any and all of their teams with open matches.

-9.2.6 No coach onsite.
-Teams that do not have a coach or appointed coach onsite will receive a forfeit for that match.
+9.2.6 No coach available.
+Teams that do not have a coach or appointed coach available during a match will receive a forfeit for that match.

 10. Timely communications

 Communicate issues with PlayVS League Officials and opponent coach including player’s change of information, tech issues, reschedule requests, or forfeits.
 Respond to PlayVS League Officials and/or opponent coaches immediately, and within 24 hours to avoid a forfeit.

 Coaches must provide a team point of contact with their current phone number and email, of which all lines of communication must remain open during matches and 30 minutes after match completion.
 This may include answering calls from PlayVS League Officials and/or opponents during match time and 30 minutes after match completion.
 The matchday point of contact must be at least 18 years of age and cannot be a student enrolled in high school

 A coach from each team must be present and available in Match Lobby Chat on the PlayVS platform throughout the entire match for any communication needed during the match itself.
 Failure to do this may result in a loss for the coach’s team.